barbazul/1kfa/mod_guide_gm.md

 at the "wild" level.

-Any time there is a blank on a card, the player should fill it in, so that you and they know exactly what kind of item the character posesses.
+Any time there is a blank on a card, the player should fill it in, so that you and they know exactly what kind of item the character possesses.

 `TODO: link to weapon and armor lists`